-We had decided to go for a meal afterwards and enjoyed a lovely evening.
-Roshan praised the production and said it reminded him of his work with Peter Brook.
+We had decided to go for a meal after the show and we enjoyed a lovely evening.
+They both praised the production and Roshan said it reminded him of his work with Peter Brook.
 The two of them kept extrapolating, analysing details and directorial choices.
 It pleased me no end of course, and because Thelma Holt, the artistic director at The Round House at the time, had made a point of grabbing hold of me just as I was leaving the House, had told me only a half an hour earlier, “I just feel a need to say that I was taken by surprise – your production looks nothing at all like the typical drama school production – it’s, er… just very professional.
 It’s excellent!” it was all a lot to take in.

 Although chuffed, being bestowed such complements upon felt somewhat overwhelming, almost too much to bear; the introvert character I am, too much fuss around my person has a nasty tendency to make me implode, threatening to turn me into a babbling bundle of unshapely timidity and shyness.